Ljiljana Progovac: Early theoretical work

-Origins of Language
+Origin of language

-'Living Fossils'
+"Living fossils"

-Progovac used syntactic theory to reconstruct the earliest forms of grammar, which she calls proxies or 'living fossils' of these early grammars in modern language.
-She proposed that the closest approximation of these living fossils usually involve playful but derogatory compounds often used for naming, nicknaming, or verbal agression.
+Progovac used syntactic theory to reconstruct the earliest forms of grammar, which she calls proxies or "living fossils" of these early grammars in modern language.
+She proposed that the closest approximation of these living fossils usually involve playful but derogatory compounds often used for naming, nicknaming, or verbal aggression.
 The idea of linguistic 'living fossils' builds on Ray Jackendoff's work; and is discussed further in Progovac's 2019 book.
 Progovac and colleagues' fMRI experiments found these types of compounds and other proxies of early grammars are processed differently by the brain, noting specific differences in the fusiform gyrus (BA 37), Broca's BA 44 area, and the basal ganglia.

 Survival of the Wittiest

 Progovac proposed human language evolution should be characterized as Survival of the Wittiest in a 2024 conference paper.
 The theory behind this characterization is that the gradual evolution of language capabilities in humans (including grammar/syntax) actually played a causal role in shaping human brains and cognition via natural/sexual selection.'
 Specifically, eloquence, quick-wittedness, and humor may have gradually contributed towards replacing physical aggression with more adaptive verbal aggression and cognitive contest.
 This is in contrast with the "Survival of the Friendliest" proposal advanced by Brian Hare.